Motion Along a Coordinate LineExercises 1–6 give the positions s ... | Channels for Pearson+

 Exercises 1–6 give the positions s = f(t) of a body moving on a coordinate line, with s in meters and t in seconds.

-a.
-Find the body’s displacement and average velocity for the given time interval.
+b.
+Find the body’s speed and acceleration at the endpoints of the interval.

 Verified step by step guidance